How Much Does Youth Hockey Cost in Nevada?

 Hidden Costs in Nevada

-Las Vegas rinks run at capacity since the Golden Knights arrived, meaning premium ice costs and limited schedule flexibility.
-Desert heat means higher rink operating costs (passed to families through fees), and the nearest competitive markets — Los Angeles, Phoenix, Salt Lake — are all 4-6 hour drives.
+Las Vegas rinks have operated at capacity since the Golden Knights arrived, meaning premium ice costs and limited schedule flexibility.
+Desert heat increases rink operating costs (passed through in fees), and the nearest competitive markets (Los Angeles, Phoenix, Salt Lake) are all 4-6 hour drives.
 Gas at $4.75/gallon makes every road trip expensive.

 Get your personalized estimate at Hockey Budget.